Killing of Muhammad al-Durrah: Key issues

 Several commentators questioned what time the shooting occurred; what time Muhammad arrived at the hospital; why there seemed to be little blood on the ground where they were shot; and whether any bullets were collected.
 Several alleged that, in other scenes in the raw footage, it is clear that protesters are play acting.
 One physician maintained that Jamal's scars were not from bullet wounds, but dated back to an injury he sustained in the early 1990s.

 There was no criminal inquiry.
 Palestinian police allowed journalists to photograph the scene the following day, but they gathered no forensic evidence.
 According to a Palestinian general, there was no Palestinian investigation because there was no doubt that the Israelis had killed the boy.
 General Yom Tov Samia of the IDF said the presence of protesters meant the Israelis were unable to examine and take photographs of the scene.
 The increase in violence at the junction cut off the Nezarim settlers, so the IDF evacuated them and, a week after the shooting, blew up everything within 500 metres of the IDF outpost, thereby destroying the crime scene.

 A pathologist examined the boy's body, but there was no full autopsy.
 It is unclear whether bullets were recovered from the scene or from Jamal and Muhammad.
 In 2002 Abu Rahma implied to Esther Schapira that he had collected bullets at the scene, adding: "We have some secrets for ourselves.
 We cannot give anything ... everything."
 According to Jamal al-Durrah, five bullets were recovered from his body by physicians in Gaza and four in Amman.
 In 2013 he said, without elaborating: "The bullets the Israelis fired are in the possession of the Palestinian Authority."

 Footage

-How long, what it showed
+Length and content

 Questions arose about how much footage existed and whether it showed the boy had died.
 Abu Rahma said in an affidavit that the gunfight had lasted 45 minutes and that he had filmed about 27 minutes of it.
 Doreen Carvajal of the International Herald Tribune said in 2005 that France 2 had shown the newspaper "the original 27-minute tape of the incident."
 When the Court of Appeal of Paris asked, in 2007, to see all the footage, during France 2's libel case against Philippe Karsenty, France 2 presented the court with 18 minutes of film, saying the rest had been destroyed because it had not been about the shooting.
 Enderlin then said only 18 minutes of footage had been shot.